Home Compare IMCD.AS vs SY1.DE

 IMCD N.V. vs Symrise: Which Stock Looks Stronger in 2026?

-IMCD holds the cleaner structural position, with the lead spread across growth and profitability.
+IMCD holds the cleaner structural position, with the lead spread across stability and valuation.
 Symrise still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 INDUSTRY COMPARISON